 A: Chiropractic is a form of the healing arts performed mostly by hand to restore normal biomechanical function to the musculoskeletal system.
 Chiropractic is considered to be a form of conservative care.
-Chiropractors do not perform surgery or prescribe medication.
+Chiropractor do not perform surgery or prescribe medication.

 Q: Will I need to continue treatment after I am better?

 A: No. Once the problem has been corrected you do not have to continue care.
 Some people choose to continue with chiropractic care after they are feeling better to maintain the level of proper biomechanical function and well-being.
 Other types of conditions may be permanent and require continued care to maintain reduced levels of pain.

 Q: Why choose Palmer Chiropractic Center over other chiropractic?

 A: The doctor at Palmer Chiropractic Center spend quality time with their patients, not only treating their condition, but also communicating with the patient to educate them about their condition.
 The physician, not a massage therapist or an assistant, performs the manual therapies (dry needling, trigger point therapy, Graston, stretching).

 This creates the highest level of care.
 Treatment will also include stretching, home exercise, and discussion of possible contributing ergonomic and sleep factors.

 Q: Will the doctor “crack my back”?

 A: Not necessarily.
 Some conditions like disc bulges or muscle dysfunction may not call for a manual chiropractic adjustment and may even be contraindicated.
 The doctor have been trained in several techniques that do not cause the “cracking” and or twisting of the neck and back.